Ucinorn/good-news/site/content/post/pots-of-luck.md

 Surplus stock at the brand’s Dandenong is being donated to Foodbank Australia as part of their ongoing partnership; although Chobani have also pledged an additional 200 pallets of yoghurt (about 230,000 pots of yoghurt) to the charity this year.

-To nominate someone deserving, go to[www.chobaniaustralia.com.au](http://www.chobaniaustralia.com.au%0D%0D/)
+To nominate someone deserving, go to: [www.chobaniaustralia.com.au](http://www.chobaniaustralia.com.au%0D%0D/)